Sullom Voe Harbour Oil Spill Plan

 The Oil Spill Plan, which was the first in Scotland and second in the UK to be approved by the MCA under the “The Merchant Shipping (Oil Pollution Preparedness, Response and Co-Operation Convention) Regulations 1998, provides for a response up to, and including, a Tier 2 level oil pollution.

-- Sullom Voe Harbour Oil Spill (2017 Plan Final Draft awaiting MCA Approval)
+- Sullom Voe Harbour Oil Spill Contingency Plan (March 2018)

-- Oil Spill Plan Approval Certificate ( New 2017 Plan Awaiting approval)
+- SVH Oil Spill Contingency Plan Approval Certificate (March 2018

 - Beach Workpack Location Map

 - Oil Spill Waste Minimisation and Management Plan